Shadaez/StarboundServerManager/README.md

 StarboundServerManager
 ======================

+Currently unrealeased!
+I'm polishing it up and the first version should be available before the newest patch is released.

 Node.js program that starts a child process for the Starbound server and pushes useful data to a web page using Socket.io.
 Also allows starting and stopping of the server.

 example: